 When you work full-time, you may feel exhausted.
-The last thing you want to do is work another job or side hustle.
-But if you can find the motivation, working a little more can pay off in a big way.
+The last thing you may want to do is take on a second job or constantly worry about cutting costs.
+But if you can find the motivation, finding a way to contribute a little more money each month can pay off in a big way.

-Here are four reasons why you should put an extra $100 towards your student loans each month.
+Here are four reasons why you should put an extra $100 toward your student loans each month.

-When I left school, I had about $35,000 in student loans at a 6.80% interest rate and minimum monthly payment of $400.
-If I paid only the minimum, it would have taken me 10 years to pay off the loans.
-In addition, I’d pay $13,334 in interest on top of my original loan balance.
+Here’s an example: A recent college graduate has $35,000 in student loans at a 6.80% interest rate and minimum monthly payment of $403.
+If the graduate pays only the minimum, it would take 10 years to pay off the loans.
+In addition, the borrower would pay $13,334 in interest on top of the original loan balance.

-If you were in the same situation and boosted your payments to $500 a month, you’d reduce the overall interest charges by $3,693.
-That’s $3,693 you could save for retirement, put towards a down payment on your first house, or use to book a vacation.
+However, if the borrower boosted their monthly payment to $500 per month, the overall interest charges would be reduced by $3,613.
+That money could be saved for retirement, put toward a down payment on a house or used to take a vacation.

-How much could you save by paying an extra $100 a month on your student loans?
-Use the calculator below to find out.
+So how much could you save by paying an extra $100 a month on your student loans?
+Use the loan repayment calculator below, factoring in extra payments.